hwdsl2/setup-ipsec-vpn/README.md

 - **NEW:** The faster `IPsec/XAuth ("Cisco IPsec")` mode is now supported
 - **NEW:** A pre-built <a href="https://github.com/hwdsl2/docker-ipsec-vpn-server" target="_blank">Docker image</a> of the VPN server is now available
-- Fully automated IPsec/L2TP VPN server setup, no user input needed
+- Fully automated IPsec VPN server setup, no user input needed
 - Encapsulates all VPN traffic in UDP - does not need ESP protocol
 - Can be directly used as "user-data" for a new Amazon EC2 instance
 - Automatically determines public IP and private IP of server